 Hold tight, this one is gonna blow your mind.

 There is hardly any general public in court proceedings.
-Every scene in a courtroom for movies and TV portray lot of laymen present in the courtroom for effect, but in real life there’s a lot less ordinary public and a lot more lawyers (and even more interns!).
+Every scene in a courtroom for movies and TV portrays a lot of laymen present in the courtroom for effect, but in real life, there’s a lot less ordinary public and a lot more lawyers (and even more interns!).